Alibaba Cloud Unveils Serverless Solution To Harness Gen-AI Capabilities For Enterprises

-(MENAFN- Media OutReach Newswire) Empower global customers with LLMs to develop customized AI applications SINGAPORE - Media OutReach Newswire - 30 January 2024 - Alibaba Cloud, the digital technology and intelligence backbone of Alibaba Group, unveiled a serverless version of its Platform for AI (PAI) -Elastic Algorithm Service (EAS) , designed to offer a cost-efficient solution for model deployment and inference to individuals and enterprises.
+(MENAFN- Media OutReach Newswire) SINGAPORE - Media OutReach Newswire - 30 January 2024 - Alibaba Cloud, the digital technology and intelligence backbone of Alibaba Group, unveiled a serverless version of its Platform for AI (PAI) -Elastic Algorithm Service (EAS) , designed to offer a cost-efficient solution for model deployment and inference to individuals and enterprises.

 It also announced the latest integration of its vector engine technology into more product offerings, including its data warehouse Hologres , search services Elasticsearch and OpenSearch , during its inaugural AI & Big Data Summit in Singapore.
 The integration is designed to make it easier for enterprises to access various large language models (LLMs) and build customized generative AI applications.